jguadagno/jguadagno.github.io/_posts/2024/2024-12-15-my-presentation-and-travel-equipment.md

 This adapter is very handy when you are traveling internationally.
 The *Universal Travel Adapter, VINTAR 75W GaN International Power Adapter with 3 USB C PD and 2 USB A QC, All in One Travel Essentials for UK/EU/USA/AUS* ([Amazon Link](https://amzn.to/41zVq1O){:target="_blank"}).
 It has 3 USB-C ports, 2 USB-A ports, and can charge multiple devices at the same time.
 It is very handy when you are traveling and you need to charge your laptop, phone, and other devices.
 It also has a built-in power converter so you can use it in different countries.
 In addition, it supports fast charging, so you can charge your devices quickly.

 I primarily use a Dell laptop and it's AC adapter has a "[mickey mouse](https://en.wikipedia.org/wiki/IEC_60320){:target="_blank"}" style plug, or more technically known as an IEC 60320 C5 connector, to power the power brick.
 This makes it easy to find a replacement power cord when traveling internationally.
 I use the *CableLeader 6ft Right Angle European 3-Prong Notebook Power Cord CEE 7/7* ([Amazon Link](https://amzn.to/3OX0XrW){:target="_blank"}).
-This power cord is very handy when you are traveling internationally.
-It has a right-angle plug that makes it easy to plug into the wall outlet.
+For the United Kingdom I use *UK 3 Prong AC Power Cord Cable for Dell HP Asus Sony Toshiba Lenovo Acer Charger (UK Power Cord)* ([Amazon Link](https://amzn.to/41c3QuF{:target="_blank"})) .These power cords are very handy when you are traveling internationally.
+They both have a right-angle plug that makes it easy to plug into the wall outlet.
 It is very handy when you are traveling and you need to charge your laptop.

 ## Bonus Equipment